TheMannu/Kubernetes/Kubernetes-Basics.md

 19. **Job**:
    A Kubernetes Job creates one or more Pods and retries them until a specified number successfully terminate, useful for batch processing or scheduled tasks.

+   A Kubernetes Job creates one or more Pods and monitors their execution, retrying until a specified number successfully terminate.
+Jobs are ideal for batch processing tasks that need to be completed reliably, such as data migrations or backups.

 20. **DaemonSet**:
    Ensures a Pod runs on all (or some) nodes in the cluster, typically used for logging, monitoring, or system administration tasks.